Skip to content

 confidence_levels:

-high: "Multiple primary sources agree"
+high: "Multiple high-quality sources agree, minimal uncertainty"

-low: "Limited evidence, requires more research"
+low: "Limited evidence, significant uncertainty"

 disputed: "Multiple sources conflict, resolution unclear"